 Note: emrk-remove-user-data and emrk-reinstall are highly disruptive!
 The former will remove everything but the stock EdgeOS image.
 The latter will remove and re-create all the partitions so all your data, if you still have any, they will be lost and irrecoverable.

-Note: After trying the basic reset methods, only use this recovery method only if there is no hope to recover your installation.
-Use at your own risk!.
+Note: After trying the basic reset methods, use this recovery method only if there is no hope to recover your installation.
+Use at your own risk!

 It's better to set up a DHCP server.
 On ISC DHCPD, specify